It's 2050 And This Is How We Stopped Climate Change

 It's a giant leap for humankind.

-So Sila Kiliccotte and I take that leap.
+So Sila Kiliccote and I take that leap.
 Sitting in her kitchen, with solar panels overhead and an electric car parked outside, we pretend that it's happened.
 It's 2050 and we've stopped climate change.

 "Any sense of how we did it?"
 I ask her.